-In addition to her academic experience, since 2010 Lindsey has worked in the field of public history in the Washington, D.C. area.
-She has worked as an Assistant Curator with the National Museum of African American History and Culture, the Oral Historian for GMU Libraries, a Historian for the Historic American Landscape Survey, an Interpretive Media Specialist with the National Park Service, a Research Assistant for the Roy Rosenzweig Center for History and New Media, and an Education Specialist with Tudor Place Historic House and Garden.
+In addition to her academic experience, Dr. Bestebreurtje has worked in the field of public history in the Washington, D.C. area since 2010.
+Her previous public history experience includes time with the National Park Service (NPS), the Historic American Landscape Survey (HALS), George Mason University Libraries, the Roy Rosenzweig Center for History and New Media, and Tudor Place Historic House and Gardens.

 Dr. Bestebreurtje is passionate about public history and interpretation, believing that a decolonization of information is absolutely essential work.
 Constantly asking “preservation of what, for whom?” is a central tenant in her historical work; driving her to consider current and future audiences, need, and to challenge inherent biases of both herself and others in an ever-shifting environment with the aim to expand inclusion at every chance.